januzi/settlers_lang_changer/README.md

 # Other things
 The included tso.exe was created for the x64, so it will only work in **64bit system**.
 The other thing is that sometimes the new client whines about not being executed directly from the browser.
 You may ignore that error.
 Right now it's not important.

+It will change the language to **polish**, so if you are wanting it in different language (and can't edit&compile the source), then sorry, I'm too lazy to make a proper language setting in the app.